European Space Agency: Vega-C

 Vega is the ESA's carrier for small satellites.
 Developed by seven ESA members led by Italy.
 It is capable of carrying a payload with a mass of between 300 and 1500 kg to an altitude of 700 km, for low polar orbit.
 Its maiden launch from Kourou was on 13 February 2012.
 Vega began full commercial exploitation in December 2015.

 The rocket has three solid propulsion stages and a liquid propulsion upper stage (the AVUM) for accurate orbital insertion and the ability to place multiple payloads into different orbits.

 A larger version of the Vega launcher, Vega-C had its first flight in July 2022.
-The new evolution of the rocket incorporates a larger first stage booster, the P120C replacing the P80, an upgraded Zefiro (rocket stage) second stage, and the AVUM+ upper stage.
+The new evolution of the rocket incorporates a larger first stage booster, the P120C replacing the P80, an upgraded Zefiro second stage, and the AVUM+ upper stage.
 This new variant enables larger single payloads, dual payloads, return missions, and orbital transfer capabilities.

 Future rocket development

 Future projects under development within the Future Launchers Preparatory Programme (FLPP) include the Prometheus reusable engine technology demonstrator, Phoebus (an upgraded second stage for Ariane 6), and Themis (a reusable first stage).